-We have a diverse staff whose needs we strive to accommodate.
 We have contributed to social justice initiatives globally via our various communication channels.

-We have a publicly available complaints policy to ensure accountability for human rights issues within our small company and would deal with alleged human rights issues through this confidential mechanism in accordance with the Our People policy.
+We have a publicly available complaints policy to ensure accountability for human rights issues within our small company and would deal with alleged human rights issues through this confidential mechanism in accordance with Our People and Culture policy.

 From our complaints policy:

 CourtHeath Consulting encourages a workplace with appropriate, ethical conduct, and recognises the right for complaints to be made about the conduct of our people, including employees and contractors.
 CourtHeath Consulting will take all reasonable steps to protect those involved in a complaint from any victimisation, as a result of such a complaint.

 Complaints will be managed confidentially, discreetly and courteously, and all records pertaining to complaints will be held in confidence.

 This Policy applies to CourtHeath Consulting personnel as well as clients and members of the public who make complaints relating to CourtHeath Consulting or to CourtHeath Consulting personnel.